Driving on a Suspended License in Nebraska

 Criminal Charges for Driving on a Suspended or Revoked License

-Driving on a revoked or suspended license is generally a class I, class II, or class III misdemeanor.
+As noted above, most driving on suspended or revoked license cases are misdemeanors.
 Here are the classifications and possible penalties for different types of offenses:

-• Standard first offense.
-Generally, a first violation of driving on a suspended or revoked license is a class II misdemeanor and carries a maximum six months in jail, up to $1,000 in fines, and at least another one year of revocation time.
+• Standard first offense driving on a revoked license.
+Generally, a first violation of driving on a suspended or revoked license is a class II misdemeanor and carries a maximum of six months in jail, up to $1,000 in fines, and at least another year of revocation time.

-• Standard second or third offense.
-Generally, a second or third driving-on-a-suspended-or-revoked violation is a class II misdemeanor and carries a maximum six months in jail, up to $1,000 in fines, and at least another two years of revocation time.
+• Standard second or third driving on a revoked license.
+Generally, a second or third driving-on-a-suspended-or-revoked violation is a class II misdemeanor and carries a maximum of six months in jail, up to $1,000 in fines, and at least another two years of revocation time.

-• Standard fourth or subsequent offense.
+• Standard fourth or subsequent driving on a revoked license.
 Generally, a fourth or subsequent violation of driving on a suspended or revoked license is a class I misdemeanor.
 A conviction carries up to a year in jail, a maximum $1,000 fine, and at least another two years of revocation time.

 You may face severe consequences if you are convicted of driving during suspension or revocation of your license.
 So, if you're arrested for one of these offenses, you should talk to an experienced attorney.
 A qualified lawyer can help you understand what you're up against and advise you on how best to handle your situation.